aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 **Lab #3: Adding new VLANs to DC1**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this lab you will add new VLANs to DC1, deploy directly to the switches using eAPI, and then get familiar with the AVD ``Validate State`` feature
+In this lab you will add new VLANs to DC1, deploy directly to the switches using eAPI, and then get familiar with the AVD ``Documentation`` and ``Validate State`` features

 |

 #. **Edit DC1's fabric_services to include VLANs 100 and 200**

     a.
 Open ``/sites/dc1/group_vars/dc1_fabric_services.yml`` file within the IDE

     |

     b.
 Uncomment out the following lines for VLANs 100 and 200

         .. code-block:: text